UGAMotorsports/ArduinoSensorReader/README.md

 # Arduino sensor reader

-this project allows us to communicate and send sensor data from te arduino to out MegaSquirt ECU for data logging.
+this project allows us to communicate and send sensor data from an accelerometer from the arduino to our MegaSquirt ECU for data logging.

 ## LIBRARIES USED: